Pakistani army general among three sacked for violence by Imran Khan's party - ExBulletin

 Pakistani army general among three sacked for violence by Imran Khan’s party

+Supporters of former Pakistani Prime Minister Imran Khan block a highway, during a protest against his arrest, in Karachi, Pakistan, May 9, 2023.
+(REUTERS/Akhtar Soomro/File Photo)

-ISLAMABAD (Reuters) – Pakistan’s military has sacked three senior officers, including a lieutenant general, for failing to prevent violent attacks on military assets by supporters of former Prime Minister Imran Khan protesting his arrest, the army spokesman said Monday.
+Pakistan’s military has sacked three senior officers, including a lieutenant general, for failing to prevent violent attacks on military assets by supporters of former prime minister Imran Khan protesting his arrest, the door said on Monday. -word of the army.

 It was a rare public announcement by the military of an internal investigation and its outcome.